ThinkTwiceCodeOne/ORM-Framework/README.md

 # ORM-Framework
 It is an ORM framework

+**Note : You should have JAVA_HOME set in your path if you're using Linux or Mac

 Using this framword, developer do not need to write SQL statement.
 There are some method which developer can use like **save,update,delete,query,view**

 I made this for MySQL